unknownkz/getter/README.md

 ```
 #include <std/disclaimer.h>
-/**
+/*
-    Your Telegram account may get banned.
+*    Your Telegram account may get banned.
-    We are not responsible for any improper use of Paperplane.
+*    We are not responsible for any improper use of this bot
-    Paperplane is intended for the purpose of effective group management,
+*    This bot is intended for the purpose of scraping members,
-    PM control as well as having fun with memes.
+*    as well as efficiently to get members correctly.
-    You ended up spamming groups, getting reported left and right,
+*    You ended up spamming groups, getting reported left and right,
-    and you ended up in a Finale Battle with Telegram and at the end
+*    and you ended up in a Finale Battle with Telegram and at the end
-    Telegram Team deleted your account?
+*    Telegram Team deleted your account?
-    And after that, then you pointed your fingers at us
+*    And after that, then you pointed your fingers at us
-    for getting your acoount deleted?
+*    for getting your acoount deleted?
-    We will be rolling on the floor laughing at you.
+*    I will be rolling on the floor laughing at you.
-/**
+*/
 ```

 ## Table of Contents